Kate Zernike: Early life and education

 Zernike was born in Stamford, Connecticut, the daughter of Barbara (née Backus) and Frits Zernike Jr. Her father was a physicist who emigrated from Groningen, the Netherlands in 1956; and her mother owned the St. Clair Ice Cream Company in South Norwalk, Connecticut.
 Her paternal grandfather, Frits Zernike, was a Dutch physicist who received the Nobel Prize in Physics in 1953.
 She has two brothers, Frits Zernike III and Harry Zernike.

-Zernike is a graduate of the University of Toronto, where she obtained her B.A. in history and English in 1990.
+Zernike is a graduate of Trinity College at University of Toronto, where she obtained her B.A. in history and English in 1990.
 She later graduated from the Columbia University Graduate School of Journalism, receiving a master's in journalism in 1992.

 Career

 Zernike began her career in journalism at The Patriot Ledger in Quincy, Massachusetts, where she worked from 1992 to 1995.
 She then worked as a reporter at The Boston Globe from 1995 to 2000, where she was responsible for covering education and special projects.

-Zernike became a national correspondent for The New York Times in April 2000, where she covers education, criminal justice, Congress, and national elections, and where she covered Hurricane Katrina.
+Zernike became a national correspondent for The New York Times in April 2000, where she covers education, criminal justice, Congress, and national elections.

 She has also taught as an adjunct professor at the Columbia University Graduate School of Journalism.